A warm welcome awaits you in the shadow of Hadrian’s Wall

 Category

-There are many reasons why our guests love returning to Herding Hill Farm – stargazing the wonderful Northumberland dark skies, the tranquillity of the surrounding Northumberland countryside, our proximity to Hadrian’s Wall, our friendly and helpful wardens, Friday night pizzas, our outdoor hot tubs and our 5-star amenity block to name just a few.
-But we know that the main draw, particularly for our younger guests, looking for campsites with animals, is our animal petting farm.
+There are many reasons why our guests love returning to Herding Hill Farm – dark sky glamping under the wonderful Northumberland dark skies, the tranquillity of the surrounding Northumberland countryside, our proximity to Hadrian’s Wall, our friendly and helpful wardens, Friday night home-made pizzas, our outdoor hot tub accommodation and our 5-star luxury amenities to name just a few.
+But we know that the main draw, particularly for our younger guests, looking for campsites with animals, is our petting farm.
 Herding Hill Farm is one of the few campsites with animals in Northumberland offering an experience of camping with animals.
-Wake to the sound of the braying of our resident donkey Coco.
+Wake to the sound of the braying of our resident donkey Coco who has an in-built alarm clock for feeding time.
 Where possible we take on rescue animals to give them a home.

 Our guests are encouraged to get up close when camping with animals.
-There are plenty of opportunities to interact with our hens, alpacas, rabbits, goats, guinea pigs, donkey, Shetland pony and kune kune piglets during your camping with farm animals stay in Northumberland.
-Our 5-star campsite is peaceful and set back from any roads so the little ones are free to roam and visit the animal fields whenever they like.
+There are plenty of opportunities to interact with our hens, alpacas, rabbits, goats, guinea pigs, donkey, Shetland pony and kune kune pigs during your camping with farm animals stay in Northumberland.
+Our 5-star campsite with playground is peaceful and set back from any roads so the little ones are free to roam and visit the animal fields whenever they like.
+We also invite guests to join our campsite wardens for the twice daily feeding which takes place at dawn and dusk in the Winter and around 8.30am and 4.30pm in the Summer.
+Enquire at Reception for exact times during your stay.

-We thought you’d like to meet the animals
+We thought you’d like to meet the campsite animals at Herding Hill Farm:

 Our Spice Girls

-Our hens aren’t named individually but are collectively known as the Spice Girls in that there are five of them.
+Our hens aren’t named individually but are collectively known as the Spice Girls.
 They are good egg layers and if guests are lucky, they may be given a fresh egg or two when passing.
-There is a small grain feeder at their pen.
 Here are some interesting facts about chickens you may not know:

-• They have an amazing memory and are able to recognise people – watch them when any of our wardens walk past
+• Hens have an amazing memory and are able to recognise people – watch them when any of our wardens walk past

-• They see ultraviolet and iridescent light, so everything is much more colourful to them
+• Hens see ultraviolet and iridescent light, so everything is much more colourful to them

 The spice girls, our chickens